Economic Factors >

 Risk Management and Continuous Operation

 Our company has established internal controls in accordance with the "Implementation Rules of Internal Audit and Internal Control System of Financial Holding Companies and Banking Industries".
 The system covers all business activities and require joint compliance by the Board of Directors, management, and all employees.
+The Board of Directors shall be aware of the operational risks faced by the company or business, supervise its operating results and bears the ultimate responsibility for ensuring the establishment and maintenance of appropriate and effective internal control system.

 To improve the internal control system and strengthen the Company's controls, we established three lines model in internal controls and clarified the roles and scope of duties of the three lines model to ensure the organization structure meets the principles of the three lines model and their effective operations.

 Business units are responsible for identifying, evaluating, controlling, and reducing risks derived from business activities based on their respective functions and scope of businesses.
 We established internal control procedures and execute risk management procedures to ensure that the execution of business operations meet the business policies and goals.
 We also organize self-inspection and self-assessments for internal controls and immediately propose improvement plans when processes and control procedures prove to be inadequate.
-According to the Company's 2022 "Legal Compliance Risk Assessment Report" submitted, reviewed, and ratified by the Board of Directors in June 2023, corruption risk assessments have been conducted for all of the Group's domestic and overseas operations.
-Of these, conflicts of interest and the personal activities of employees have been assessed as medium to high risk; internal regulations to manage banking, securities, credit investment, and insurance subsidiaries have been established across all levels to reduce the occurrence of corruption risks.
+According to the Company's 2023 "Compliance Risk Assessment Report", which was submitted to the Board of Directors for review before being approved in June 2024, the Group reached 100% in terms of the rate of conducting corruption risk evaluation for its domestic and overseas business locations.
+In particular, AML and employees' related personal activities were evaluated to be medium-to-high risk.
+The subsidiary bank, securities company, investment trust company and life insurance company have all formulated related internal guidelines for control and management, in order to reduce the risk of corruption.

 The second line roles include the Risk Management, Compliance, and other units with related tasks (e.g. financial control, human resources, and legal affairs) which are responsible for formulating overall risk management policies for main risks, supervising overall risk-bearing capacity and current status of risks already incurred, and reporting the risk management status to the Board of Directors or senior management.

-1. Compliance system
+Compliance system

-・FFHC, First Bank, First Securities, First Securities Investment Trust and First Life Insurance have all established dedicated compliance units reporting to the president in accordance of the law.
+FFHC, First Bank, First Securities, First Securities Investment Trust and First Life Insurance have all established dedicated compliance units reporting to the president in accordance of the law.
 Other subsidiaries also appointed the Chief Compliance Officers at their head offices.
 The Chief Compliance Officers are responsible for the planning, management and execution of the regulatory compliance system at their respective companies.
 FFHC is continuing to require all subsidiaries to enforce their compliance systems.
-Related developments in 2023 are as follow:
+Related developments in 2024 are as follow:

 *:The disclosure of penalties relating to cases of major violations must comply with Article 36, Paragraph 3, Item 2 of the Securities Exchange Act if there is a possible of material impact to the rights and interests of shareholders or the price of securities or if it complies with Article 2 of the "The Financial Supervisory Commission's Measures for the Public Announcement in Major Penalty Violations of Financial Laws".

-2. Risk management
+Risk management

-Risk Management Structure
+01. Risk Management Structure

 FFHC's Board of Directors is the top policy-making unit when it comes to Group risk management.
 A "Risk Management Committee" has been established under it.
 The Chairman serves as the committee chairperson, while the President, VPs and the chairmen and presidents of subsidiaries serve as committee members.
 A meeting would be convened once every two months to supervise and examine the effectiveness and implementation status of the Group's and each subsidiary's risk management, which is reported to the Board of Directors on a regular basis.
 The Risk Management Department is responsible for carrying out various risk management policies.

-Risk management Policies & Process
+02. Risk management Policies & Process

-A. The Group identifies, weighs, monitors and controls each risk based on the "Risk Management Policy" approved by the Board of Directors, and formulates qualitative and quantitative measures commensurate with risk appetite.
+A.The Group identifies, weighs, monitors and controls each risk based on the "Risk Management Policy" approved by the Board of Directors, and formulates qualitative and quantitative measures commensurate with risk appetite.

 ・Identification of Risks: The influence path of major hazards, risk types and risk descriptions are identified through the compilation of various data, such as historical events as well as domestic and international issues and trends.